 If that's the case, it's time to consider outsourcing some of the routine IT functions that might be bogging the staff down, preventing them from working on more important tasks.
-And one of those "tasks" is your cyber security strategy.

 3. The Employee to IT Technician Ratio is More than 70:1